mccloskeybr/moecs/README.md

 let group_2 = SystemGroup::new_parallel_group().register::<RenderSystem>();
 ```

+Parallelism here is horizontal.
+That is, the `System`s themselves are run in
+parallel with each other.
+Parallelism *within* a `System` is done separatetely
+(manually).

 ### Engine

 The `Engine` is how `moecs` is interacted with by some outside process (i.e.